 Building of our international presence continued when a second international office, in Shanghai, was opened in July 2015, upon the merger of McLean Delmo with TST Capital.
 The year 2015 also saw continued expansion domestically, with PWA Financial Group joining the firm as Bentleys Sunshine Coast, and three mergers across Australia: Bentleys Newcastle with McCoskers, McLean Delmo Bentleys with UHY Haines Norton in Melbourne, and Bentleys South Australia with (elements of) Moore Stephens in Adelaide.
 Bentleys Western Australia also acquired Australia Superannuation and Compliance Ltd (ASC).
 In 2016, Tenuto Financial merged with Bentleys Tasmania.

-Today, Bentleys has a membership of 17 offices spanning three countries.
+Today, Bentleys has a team of over 700 skilled people, delivering solutions from 18 locations across Australia, New Zealand and China.
 Our growth is indicative of our responsiveness in a fast-moving and changing market.

 Bentleys at a glance

 Our team share a common purpose – to help our clients achieve what’s important to them, be it creating financial, business or family wealth, or a smooth transition to retirement.